 Class of Cabaret

-They will also receive tuition from one of Adelaide's leading vocal teachers and mentorship in the art of cabaret performance from two award winning artists.
-In addition Adelaide Festival Centre's CentrED program will provide a DECD teacher to guide each student through assessments to achieve SACE Creative Arts Course Stage 1 or Stage 2, Community Studies Stage 1 or Research Project for accreditation by the conclusion of the program which is an integral part of the experience.
+They will also receive tuition from one of Adelaide's leading vocal teachers and mentorship in the art of cabaret performance from two renowned artists.
+In addition, Adelaide Festival Centre's CentrED program will provide a Department for Education teacher to guide each student through assessments to achieve SACE Creative Arts Course Stage 2 or Community Studies Stage 1 for accreditation by the conclusion of the program.

 About Class of Cabaret

-Class of Cabaret provides a unique learning opportunity for extremely talented, passionate and courageous secondary students from various high schools to share their own stories through musical performance.
+Class of Cabaret provides a unique learning opportunity for talented, passionate and courageous secondary students from various high schools to share their own stories through musical performance.

 Students have the additional opportunity of enrolling cross-institutionally to develop performing art skills that complement the program and achieve 20 Stage 2 Credits in Creative Arts.
 This course runs from 4-7pm on Tuesday nights at Thebarton Senior College.

 Being a part of this unique South Australian experience is a chance to enrich curriculum learning, develop friendships with students from other schools and meet with professional artists as part of the official Adelaide Cabaret Festival.

 Applicants for the 2022 Class of Cabaret program should prepare:

 - Either two contrasting songs (maximum 2 minutes each)